 ACRONYM x Nike Air Presto Mid

-ACRONYM fans saw 2018’s utility-driven Air Presto Mid pack as a return to form for the Berlin-based brand and Nike, after the previous Air VaporMax Moc 2 sat on shelves.
-Following up on the original 2016 release, the new pack of three colorways featured heavier branding in the form of ACRONYM hits on the forefoot piping, plus a custom camouflage print made from ACRONYM’s logo, which appeared in different proportions across the three shoes.
+ACRONYM fans saw 2018’s utility-driven Air Presto Mid pack as a return to form for the Berlin-based brand’s collaborations with Nike after the previous Air VaporMax Moc 2 sat on shelves.
+Following up on the original 2016 release, the new pack of three colorways featured heavier branding in the form of ACRONYM hits on the forefoot piping, plus a custom camouflage print made from ACRONYM’s logo appearing in different proportions across the three shoes.

 Nike M2K Tekno

-This reboot of the classic Nike Air Monarch was first teased during John Elliot’s New York Fashion Week FW18 show.
-Streamlining and updating the Monarch for 2018, the M2K Tekno features an adjusted upper and sole unit, as well as subtle hits of color on the heel.
-All in all, the DNA of the Monarch remains intact, with the new version never straying too far from the original dad shoe.
+This reboot of the classic Air Monarch was first teased at John Elliot’s New York Fashion Week FW18 show.
+Streamlining and updating the Monarch for 2018, the M2K Tekno featured an adjusted upper and sole unit, as well as subtle hits of color on the heel.
+All in all, though, the new version never strayed too far from the original dad shoe.

 Nike ACG Dog Mountain

 From Nike’s original ACG line, the Dog Mountain was co-designed by Aaron Cooper and the legendary Tinker Hatfield.
 The shoe’s vintage trail DNA is punctuated by a vivid color scheme that takes its cues from spring flowers in Oregon’s Columbia River Gorge.
 It’s a color combination that also recalls the very first ACG products.